ccj5351/studynotes/auto-encoding/What-are-Diffusion-Models.md

 ### Latent Variable Space
 <a id="latent-variable-space"></a>

 <a id="ldm"></a><em>Latent diffusion model</em> (<strong>LDM</strong>; <a href="https://arxiv.org/abs/2112.10752">Rombach &amp; Blattmann, et al. 2022</a>) runs the diffusion process in the latent space instead of pixel space, making training cost lower and inference speed faster.
 It is motivated by the observation that most bits of an image contribute to perceptual details and the semantic and conceptual composition still remains after aggressive compression.
-LDM loosely decomposes the perceptual compression and semantic compression with generative modeling learning by first trimming off pixel-level redundancy with autoencoder and then manipulating / generating semantic concepts with diffusion process on learned latent.
+LDM loosely decomposes the perceptual compression and semantic compression with generative modeling learning by first trimming off pixel-level redundancy with autoencoder and then manipulating / generating semantic concepts with a diffusion process on learned latent.

 <div align="center">
 <img src="images/2021-07-11-diffusion-models/image-distortion-rate.png" style="width: 50%;" class="center" />
 <figcaption>Fig. 13.
-The plot for tradeoff between compression rate and distortion, illustrating two-stage compressions - perceptual and semantic compression.
+The plot for a tradeoff between compression rate and distortion, illustrates two-stage compressions - perceptual and semantic compression.
 (Image source: <a href="https://arxiv.org/abs/2112.10752" target="_blank">Rombach & Blattmann, et al. 2022</a>)</figcaption>
 </div>

 ---